 There have been some years in the past where it took an effort for me to get into the holiday spirit.
 If decorating the tree did not work, then baking special holiday cookies usually did the trick.
 I am sure that some of you have had the same difficulty from time to time.

-Consider the following things to do if you need some help getting into the right “holiday” frame of mind:
+Consider the following if you need some help getting into the right “holiday” frame of mind:

 Downtown Ice Skating Rink.
-Ice skating at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento through January 16. ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
+The Downtown Ice Skating Rink at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento is open starting in November through January (partial). ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
 Check days/times.

 Global Winter Wonderland.
-The Global Winter Wonderland at Cal Expo is ongoing through January 8.
+The Global Winter Wonderland at Cal Expo (1600 Exposition Blvd.) is open through early January.
 Illuminated displays, entertainment, carnival rides, international food and more. ($) Check days/times.

 The Nutcracker.
-The annual Sacramento Ballet production of The Nutcracker is performed at the Community Center Theater – December 10th through December 23rd. ($) Check days/times.
+The annual Sacramento Ballet production of The Nutcracker is performed each year in December. ($) Check days/times.

-Theatre of Lights in Old Sacramento.
-At Front and K Streets in Old Sacramento, the Theatre of Lights (sponsored by Macy’s) features a live-action retelling of the poem “A Visit From St. Nicholas” (aka “The Night Before Christmas”), by Clement Clarke Moore.
-Ongoing through December 24. (free) Check days/times.
+Old Sacramento Theatre of Lights.
+At Front and K Streets in Old Sacramento, the Theatre of Lights features a live-action retelling of the poem “A Visit From St. Nicholas” (aka “The Night Before Christmas”), by Clement Clarke Moore.
+Ongoing late November to late December. (free) Check days/times.

 Bonus – Free Parking.
-Parking at meters in much of downtown, midtown and Old Sacramento will be free after 4:30 on weekdays and all day on weekends through Christmas.
+Parking at meters in much of downtown, midtown and Old Sacramento is free after 4:30 on weekdays and all day on weekends.
 The free meter zone is from I Street to L Street and from Front Street in Old Sacramento to 29th Street.

 Comments on The Holiday Season in Sacramento?